Human cognition Flashcards

 believe processing is influenced by internal factors

-What are some strengths of cognitive psychology?
+What are 3 strengths of cognitive psychology?

-led to lots of theories
+- led to multiple theories being developed

-What are some limitations to cognitive psychology?
+What are 3 limitations to cognitive psychology?

-most cognitive tasks lack ecological validity
+- most of the cognitive tasks used lack ecological validity

-findings are often paradigm-specific
+- findings are often paradigm specific

 What is cognitive neuropsychology?